How NBA Players' Advice Spurred Store Manager to Resurrect Pro Hoops Career

 He got a tryout with the L.A.
 D-Fenders of the NBA Development League (now the South Bay Lakers of the G League) and made the 2011-12 roster that included NBA players Gerald Green and Jamaal Tinsley.
 But in an early-season scrimmage, he broke his hand and was sidelined for two months.
 His final stat line: two games, two minutes, one foul.

-When he was injured, Session says, "That's when basketball slowed down for me.
-When I broke my hand, I realized now I have to put food on the table and get a 9-5 [job]."
+When he was injured, Session says: "That's when basketball slowed down for me.
+When I broke my hand, I realized now I have to put food on the table and get a 9-to-5 [job]."

 With a wife and two children to provide for and life off the basketball court beginning to pull at him, Session made the adult decision to walk away from the pro game.
 Just like that, his career seemed to end before it began.